 Hiring a professional pond-building company to create a 20×40 pond could cost you $20k to $100k or more.
 The price range is going to vary greatly depending on the design, supplies, and features.

-Yes, there are many benefits to having a pond pump active all year-round even in the winter months.
+No but there are many benefits to having a pond pump active all year-round.
 Unless you are specifically trying to create a natural pond with no circulation or fish, yes, a pump is always recommended.
 Larger ponds may need several pumps.

 Pumps help keep the pond water clear and healthy by oxygenating it with constant movement.
 This is better for fish, other wildlife in the pond, plant health, reduces mosquito larvae, and prevents stagnant green water.

 At minimum a pond can be two-feet deep if the water is kept circulating with a pump all year-round.
-Deeper is better and it’s very good to have areas at least four feet deep if you have fish, frogs, or turtles.
-The greater depth keeps the pond animals safer from predators.
+Deeper is better to allow fish to hide away from predators.
+Areas at least four feet deep are best for frogs and turtles.
 And, the deeper the water, the less likely it is to freeze up in winter.
 Keeping the water running in the cold seasons is essential for keeping fish and frogs alive.
 If it freezes, they do too.
 These my tips for keeping fish and plants safe all winter long even in freezing temperatures.

 Pond pumps are designed to be submersed in pond water with an electrical cord that runs externally to a GFCI (Ground Fault Circuit Interrupter) electrical outlet power outlet.
 These pumps draw in water through a vacuum action and send it out again, often through an output hose, or to a waterfall or fountain.
 Some water pumps also have sponge filters to collect gunk from the water as it passes through.